Peter Ash: Career

 His first TV acting role was in Blue Murder in 2003, which helped him land a bigger role in Casualty, playing Keith Jowell in six episodes.

 He was 18 when he started playing Darius Fry in Footballers' Wives, between 2003 and 2006.

 In 2005, he was in Street Trilogy at Warwick Arts Centre in Coventry.

 He was a participant in the 2013–2015 UK tour of War Horse, at The Lowry theatre.

 He has had guest appearances in The Street and The Royal.

-In April 2018, he played Harley Frater's (Mollie Lambert) acquaintance Ron in Channel 4 soap opera, Hollyoaks.
+In 2018, he played Harley Frater's (Mollie Lambert) acquaintance Ron in the Channel 4 soap opera Hollyoaks.
+Reflecting on his stint on the soap, Ash told Inside Soap in 2019, "That was great fun, I had a really nice little part – even though I was playing a horrible person!
+My character was taking advantage of homeless girl Harley Frater and supplying her drugs, so he wasn't very nice.
+But the Hollyoaks team was really lovely.
+I worked a lot alongside Mollie Lambert, who played Harley, and she was absolutely cracking."

 In 2018, Ash appeared in Coronation Street, briefly portraying the character Paul Foreman, David Platt's (Jack P. Shepherd) cellmate in Highfield Prison.
 In 2019, he returned to Coronation Street.
 Paul was later revealed to be the estranged twin brother of Gemma Winter (Dolly-Rose Campbell).
 He won 2020 National Television Award for Best Newcomer.

 Personal life

 He is a second cousin of fellow actor William Ash.
 In 2014, he was living in Mossley.